|Nutrition Facts (per serving)|

 Freshly ground black pepper, to taste

 1 large lemon, quartered

 For the Gravy

-Reserved turkey drippings, or broth, about 3 cups
+Reserved turkey drippings, chicken broth, or turkey broth, about 3 cups

 5 tablespoons all-purpose flour